mclarkson/obdi/doc/Obdi_Core_Installation.md

 The RPM could be stored in a yum repository on the network to make updating the Obdi master and workers easily.

-### Build from Source
+### Install OS

+This can be done in many ways.
+The video gives an example of how to accomplish this task using the Amazon AWS management console.

+\[VIDEO]

+### Download Obdi source using Git

-The following commands should be typed (or copy/pasted) into the linux terminal.
+Now log into the new Linux box and type, or copy/paste, the next commands into the linux terminal.

 Go to your home directory: